llstarscreamll/Hello-Angular/README.md

   - Login, request access token and request authenticate user data
   - Logout
   - Register, not complete, only has the view
-  - AuthGuardm to protecting certain routes
+  - AuthGuard, to protecting certain routes
 - adminLTE module, basic implementation of the well know Bootstrap AdminLTE template
   - Right sidebar layout
   - Top navigation layout